Japan Country Commercial Guide

 Resources

-CS Japan conducts an annual one-on-one matchmaking business event called the “NOA Conference” where international procurement managers from all of Japan’s regional EPCs – Hokkaido, Tohoku, Hokuriku, Chubu, Tokyo, Kansai, Shikoku, Chugoku, Kyushu, Okinawa EPCs, J-Power, and Japan Atomic Power Company – gather to meet with U.S. suppliers.
-The next NOA Conference is scheduled to take place in May 2023.
+1. The 40th New Orleans Association (NOA) Conference (Tokyo, May 2026): CS Japan will hold its an annual one-on-one matchmaking business event, where international procurement managers from all of Japan’s regional EPCs (Hokkaido, Tohoku, Hokuriku, Chubu, Tokyo, Kansai, Shikoku, Chugoku, Kyushu, Okinawa EPCs, J-Power, and Japan Atomic Power Company) will gather to meet with U.S. suppliers.
+Dates will be announced in January 2026.
+Please refer to the last Conference details on the website: Japan Trade Events

 Commercial Service Japan Contact